tvillacruz/tonyvillacruzcom/content/projects/Plotly_R_Surface_Plot/index.md

 summaryImage: "3DScansPlotly.png"
 hideLastModified: false
 type: "project"
-summary: "This post shows how R and Plotly were used to create interactive 3D images of scanned objects (a semiconductor plate and a circuit board). "
+summary: "Using R and Plotly to create surface plots that can be shared and rendered responsively in web browsers"
 summaryImage: "3DScansPlotly.png"
 tags: ["R", "Plotly"]
 ---